sachita15/PROJECT-ENGAGE/README.md

 # 2) DATA VISUALIZATION

 ## 2.1) ANALYZYING NON NUMERICAL DATA-
-When we describe the complete dataset, we can see that maximum models are of maruti suzuki company In non numerical features only a few features have non null elements.
+When we describe the complete dataset, we can see that maximum models are of maruti suzuki company.

+In non numerical features only a few features have non null elements.
 So we will plot these festures and see what we can find out.

 NOTE: We plot 'Make AND Ex-Showroom_Price' ; 'Body_Type AND Ex-Showroom_Price' and 'Drivetrain AND Ex-Showroom_Price'.
 While plotting Body_Type AND Ex-Showroom_Price we saw that we could not deduce much from boxplot so we used catplot instead.
 ## OBSERVATIONS: